This stunning Fall harvest salad features seasonal ingredients and is topped with a delicious maple tahini dressing.

 • Cranberries: Use fruit-juice sweetened if you can, otherwise any dried cranberries work.
 Substitute raisins, dried cherries or chopped dates.

 • Pomegranate: If you’re missing this ingredient, don’t worry too much.
-They are delicious and add yummy flavour and texture but not absolutely necessary!
+Pomegranate seeds are delicious and add yummy flavour and texture but not absolutely necessary!

 Dressing Ingredients

-• Tahini: Good tahini (sesame seed paste) is smooth, pale in colour, not overly bitter and have a nearly runny consistency.
+• Tahini: Good tahini (sesame seed paste) is smooth, pale in colour, not overly bitter and has a nearly runny consistency.
 I like Soom or Arz Fine Foods.

 • Maple Syrup: You can substitute honey or agave syrup.